BodoBookhagen/PC_geomorph_roughness/docs/PC_geomorph_roughness_manual.md

 The code performs several additional steps that are described in detail below.
 In summary, these are:

 1. Finding seed points with a given spacing, usually 1m to 5m.
+The seed points are aligned to integer coordinates (e.g., UTM).

-2. For each seed point and its neighborhood (for 1m spacing of seed points points within a radius of 0.5m  are used), statistics are calculated from the PC (and all points).
-These include, for example slope, curvature, variability of height (Z) values (for a full list and detailed description see the manual).
-The parameters also allow detrending the points within the seed-point radius by its slope and derive surface-roughness parameters.
+2. For each seed point and its neighborhood (for 1m spacing of seed points, points within a radius of 0.5m  are used), statistics are calculated from the PC (and all points).
+These include, for example, slope, curvature, variability of height (Z) and slope-normalized Z values (for a full list and detailed description see below).
+The parameters also allow detrending the points within the seed-point radius by its slope and derive surface-roughness parameters not influenced by terrain slope.

-3. The code allows to subsample a point cloud either by a max. number of neighborhood points (e.g., k=5) or by defining a fraction of points to use to create a point cloud with approximately similar point-cloud density based on probabilities.
+3. Two algorithms included allows to subsample a point cloud either by a max. number of neighborhood points (e.g., k=5) or by defining a fraction of points to use to create a point cloud with approximately similar point-cloud density based on probabilities.
+The subsampled point cloud is written as a new LAS file.
 This step of point-cloud homogenization can also be performed by other approaches (see for example [PDAL filters](https://pdal.io/stages/filters.html).
-The subsampled point cloud is written as a new LAS file.
+Especially, the filter [Poisson Subsampling](https://pdal.io/stages/filters.sample.html#filters-sample), [Voxelcenternearestneighbor](https://pdal.io/stages/filters.voxelcenternearestneighbor.html?highlight=voxel%20centroid), and [Voxelcentroidnearestneighbor](https://pdal.io/stages/filters.voxelcentroidnearestneighbor.html?highlight=voxel%20centroid) are interesting.

 4. The code interpolates the seed points to a grid and writes the output as a geotiff.
-In addition, a point cloud generates a LAS file of all seed points with the relevant metric.
+In addition, LAS files with seed points with relevant metrics are created.

-5. If GMT is installed (and that opion is chosen), a set of output maps is generated for initial visualization.
+5. If GMT is installed (and that opion has been selected when running from the command line), a set of output maps is generated for initial visualization.

 ## Input Parameters and options
 *NOTE: pc_geomorph_roughness relies on a PC containing only ground points. *